Tiger Woods was hospitalized in the aftermath of a single-car wreck on February 23, 2021, and authorities have officially ruled it an accident.

 “This is purely an accident,” the sheriff said.
 “We do not contemplate any charges whatsoever in this crash.
 This remains an accident.
 An accident is not a crime.”

 One day before his hospitalization, Woods gave Dwyane Wade and David Spade a hands-on lesson on the driving range for Golf TV and Golf Digest.
-The former Miami heat player, 39, opened up about spending a “great day” with the 15-time major champion.
+The former Miami heat player opened up about spending a “great day” with the 15-time major champion.

-“I woke up today so proud to be able to post that moment for the world to be able to get a little snippet of our moment together,” Wade recalled during an appearance on Inside the NBA on Tuesday.
+“I woke up today so proud to be able to post that moment for the world to be able to get a little snippet of our moment together,” Wade recalled during an appearance on Inside the NBA in February 2021.
 “And I took a nap, and I woke up to the news. … I’m just thankful that he took the time to be able to teach me a few things about the game yesterday.”

 The Chicago native was “shaken” after learning about what happened to Woods — and he wasn’t the only one.
 Alex Rodriguez, Barack Obama and more stars sent well-wishes to Woods while waiting for an update on his condition.